 The tradition is to have the children pick grass the night before and place it in a shoe box with some water for the camels, and place it by their bed on the eve of Three Kings Day in hopes of getting a gift or treats.
 The grass is for the three kings’ camels who have been traveling from afar.

 Puerto Rico celebrates a very long holiday starting on Thanksgiving and going on through Three Kings Day.
 Three Kings Day is also a holiday.
-Most of the stores, and government offices are closed, and kids are out of school.
-There are celebrations and festivals through out the island, and in every home kids wake up to the excitement of finding their gifts by the empty shoe boxes.
-With that being said, what better way than to have our son celebrate his first Three Kings Day in Puerto Rico!
+Most of the stores and government offices are closed, and kids are out of school.
+There are celebrations and festivals throughout the island, and in every home, kids wake up to the excitement of finding their gifts in empty shoe boxes.
+With that being said, what better way than to have our son celebrate his first Three Kings Day in Puerto Rico?

-As our child has gotten older, he’s also started to decorate his own shoe boxes, and gets his own grass.
-We’ve shared this beautiful tradition with his friends decorating boxes, and reading books about Los Tres Reyes Magos, and our first cultural playdate was a success!
+As our child has gotten older, he’s also started to decorate his own shoe boxes and gets his own grass.
+We shared this beautiful tradition with his friends decorating boxes, and reading books about Los Tres Reyes Magos, and our first cultural playdate was a success!

 What traditions do you celebrate that aren’t necessarily celebrated where you live?
 I would love to know!
 Please share and/or comment!

 Such a lovely tradition Frances – so sweet that Leonides had his first three kings day in Puerto Rico and that you have been able to continue with the tradition each year.